-Operator's response: If address mismatch (status is xxx4xx) or parity error (status is xx1xxx) occurred, test the disk for partiy errors.
-If the error recurs, use the function REFRESH (tracks will be reformatted and information restored if possible) and call Norsk Data for hardware support.
+Operator's response: If address mismatch (status is xxx4xx) or parity error (status is xx1xxx) occurred, use DIMS or BIMS to test the disk for partiy errors.
+If the error recurs, use the program DISK-REFRESH or BIMS and the function REFRESH (tracks will be reformatted and information restored if possible) and call Norsk Data for hardware support.

-22 FALSE INTERRUPT
+FALSE INTERRUPT.